rngchan/sun-moon-rng/README.md

 * The seed you will be in once you accept the egg
 * The sequence of actions necessary from your current seed to get to the seed you must be at to hatch the egg

+A sample can be found in the file `results_sample.txt`.
 Now that you know how many eggs you need to accept / reject to get to your target, if you follow that sequence in the game, you WILL get the results you were expecting.

 Once you accept the egg that contains the desired outcome, IMMEDIATELY remove the pokemon from the Nursery to prevent more eggs from being generated, and note down the seed you're curently at.
 (You can tell which it is by looking at the results.txt file)